Montreux Record

 The Montreux Record is a register of wetland sites on the List of Ramsar wetlands of international importance where changes in ecological character have occurred, are occurring, or could likely to occur as a result of technological developments, pollution or other human interference.
-It is a voluntary mechanism to highlight specific wetlands of international importance that are facing immediate challenges.
+Established in 1990, it is a voluntary mechanism to highlight specific wetlands of international importance that are facing immediate challenges.
 It is maintained as part of the List of Ramsar wetlands of international importance.